 Design and Material

 The Barricade 2017 don an elegant upper with a smooth netting design.
 Woven from synthetic textiles, the upper is sewn into a honeycomb-like mesh for enhanced ventilation and striking appeal.
+It is also one of the most comfortable court shoes.

 To guard the toe area against abrasion, the upper front is layered with a durable Adituff compound.
 The inner is cushioned with an adjustable insole, whereas the shoe structure is reinforced by the signature Barricade chassis, which runs around the mid-foot to support foot posture.